 Nursing has been described as being both an art and a science.
 Nursing requires knowledge in sciences such as anatomy and physiology, pathophysiology and disease processes, nutrition, psychology, and growth and human development.
 Nursing is also an art because it requires you to be creative in finding solutions to issues you may encounter in the delivery and provision of care to your patients.
 Nursing requires you to be innovative, creative, collaborative with other team members and develop partnerships both inside and outside your environment.
 Nurses work independently as care givers, but they also collaborate with other disciplines as they move the patient across the continuum of health and illness.

 Reasons to Study Nursing at Ranger College

 - Personal and professional fulfilment in your role as a helping professional.

-- Here are Ranger, the class sizes are small, and this allows for persona attention to your learning needs
+- The class sizes are small, and this allows for personal attention to your learning needs

 - The program’s educational models align with the IOM’s recommendations for nursing education.

 - Exposure to a variety of healthcare settings from acute care hospital, to long-term care, to out-patient settings and rural health.

 The mission of the Nursing Program is to transform lives and give students the skills to be an agent of change in their communities.

 To be the provider of choice for nursing education in the area.

 The Associate of Applied Science in Nursing program anticipates that the students should meet the following student learning outcomes: